onnx/onnx/docs/Operators.md

       are specified as part of required input argument 'values', which is a two-element tensor of format [off_value, on_value].
 The rank of the output tensor will be one greater than the rank of the input tensor.
 The additional dimension is for one-hot representation.
 The additional dimension will be inserted at the position specified by 'axis'.
-If 'axis' is not specified then then additional dimension will be inserted as the innermost dimension, i.e. axis=-1.
+If 'axis' is not specified then additional dimension will be inserted as the innermost dimension, i.e. axis=-1.
 The size of the additional dimension is specified by required scalar input 'depth'.
 The type of the output tensor is the same as the type of the 'values' input.
 Any entries in the 'indices' input tensor with values outside